Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Mathematical procedure to obtain the maximum time derivative of perturbation enstrophy.

 which is an explicit function of $Re$, of the wavenumber $\alpha$ through $a,b,F_1,F_2,Q_1,Q_2$, and of the boundary terms $p=\ddey\hat{\psi}_m(1,t),m=\ddey\hat{\psi}_m(-1,t)$ through $\Theta$ and $\Phi$.
-Notice that the expression \ref{eq:Hmax_PPF} for the Poiseuille flow is apparently less complicated than the analogous found for the Couette flow in Eq. \ref{eq:Hmax_PCF} .
-This may be surprising, considering that PCF base flow has a constant vorticity, while it is not so for PPF.
+Notice that the expression (\ref{eq:Hmax_PPF}) for the Poiseuille flow is apparently less complicated than the analogous found for the Couette flow in Eq. (\ref{eq:Hmax_PCF}).
 This simplification allows to solve the problem for PPF in an analytical way, as shown below.
-From the definitions \ref{eq:DueNove} one can notice that $\Theta\ge 0$, $\Phi^2 \le \Theta^2$ for all times $t$ and for any complex value of $p$ and $q$.
-We see from Eq. \ref{eq:Hmax_PPF} that we can have $H_{max}\le 0$ for disturbances of wavelength $\lambda=2\pi/\alpha$ if $Re$ satisfies the two conditions:
+From the definitions (\ref{eq:DueNove}) one can notice that $\Theta\ge 0$, $\Phi^2 \le \Theta^2$ for all times $t$ and for any complex value of $p$ and $q$.
+We see from Eq. (\ref{eq:Hmax_PPF}) that we can have $H_{max}\le 0$ for disturbances of wavelength $\lambda=2\pi/\alpha$ if $Re$ satisfies the two conditions:

-where all the constants have already been defined.\\ To discuss these inequalities, we have to know the sign of $\gamma$ as defined in Eq. \ref{eq:TreQuattro}.
-By expanding in series, one can notice that all coefficients are positive and, therefore, $\gamma$ is positive.\\ Writing $\xi=2\alpha$ so that $a=\cosh\xi$, $b=\sinh\xi$, and substituting Eq. \ref{eq:TreQuattro} in Eq. \ref{eq:TreSei}, we obtain:
+where all constants have already been defined.\\ To discuss these inequalities, we have to know the sign of $\gamma$ as defined in Eq. (\ref{eq:TreQuattro}).
+By expanding in series, one can notice that all coefficients are positive and, therefore, $\gamma$ is positive.\\ Writing $\xi=2\alpha$ so that $a=\cosh\xi$, $b=\sinh\xi$, and substituting Eq. (\ref{eq:TreQuattro}) in Eq. (\ref{eq:TreSei}), we obtain:

 and